ploomber/sql/course-material/interactive-queries-and-parameterization/introduction-to-ipywidgets.md

 Welcome back!
 We hope you gained a solid introduction to SQL and JupySQL in the first module.

-Before we begin, did you know that you can use widgets, eventful python objects that have a representation in the browser, to build fully interactive GUIs for your SQL clause?
+Before we begin, did you know that you can use widgets, eventful python objects that have a representation in the browser, to build fully interactive GUIs for your SQL query?

 In this section of Interactive Queries and Parameterization, we introduce `ipywidgets` and demonstrate how to create widgets and dynamically query a dataset in your workflow!
 Moreover, you can use widgets to synchronize stateful and stateless information between Python and JavaScript.